kylesoni/Measuring-the-M-sigma-relation/README.md

-# Measuring the M-&#03C3 relation using measurements of galactic bulge velocity dispersion and supermassive black holes masses
+# Measuring the M-σ relation using measurements of galactic bulge velocity dispersion and supermassive black holes masses

 ---